 Even an incredible subwoofer at a smaller size just isn’t going to be able to hit those deepest, darkest notes that you’ll get out of your 15” subwoofer.

-Whether you’re looking for something that’s a little more on the affordable side, or you’re looking for full-on competition grade subwoofers because you’re tired of playing games, we’ve covered the gamut with the following choices and we’re confident that there’s something for everyone on this list.
+Whether you’re looking for 15-inch subwoofers that are a little more on the affordable side, or you’re looking for full-on competition grade subwoofers with massive power handling because you’re tired of playing games, we’ve covered the gamut with the following choices and we’re confident that there’s something for everyone on this list.

 If you’re at all on the fence about diving into the deep end, this one isn’t for you so keep reading to find something a little less all-in.

 Orion’s HCCA (which stands for High Current Competition Class) brand of competitive car audio gear dates back to the 80’s, but remains as relevant as ever.
 That familiar red paint staring you in the face lets you know that you’re about to be absolutely demolished once these things kick in.

 These subwoofers get LOUD.
 The oversized rubber surround gives you some insane excursion, if you take a slow-motion video you’ll see about 4 inches of movement.

 All the power being pushed through this sub creates the opportunity for a lot of heat on the voice coil, but there’s a cooling system in place to help dissipate some of the extra heat.
 Little details like that help with justifying the price, but once you get a chance to push this subwoofer, it really speaks for itself.

 It’s not the best option for everyday, casual listening (most 15” subwoofers aren’t), and it is pretty power-hungry so make sure you’ve got an amplifier and an electrical system that can handle it.

 If you’re looking for the advantages of a 15” inch sub, but want something that’s a little easier to drive, you’ll want to check out some of the other options because the Orion HCCA152 is not for the casual listener.